-MAJOR ELECTIVES (12 credit hours):
+BBA ECONOMICS MAJOR ELECTIVES (12 CREDIT HOURS):

-Students are required to complete 4 courses from among the following, 2 of which must be at the 400-level.
+Students are required to complete 4 courses from among the following, 2 of which must be at the 400-level:

 ECON 304 Economics of Labor (3)

 ECON 305 International Economics (3)

 ECON 315 Managerial Economics (3)

 ECON 369 Short Course (3)

 ECON 389 Special Topics (3)

 ECON 405 Comparative Economic Systems (3)

 ECON 409 Economic Development (3)

-ECON 429 Advanced Environmental & Energy Economics (3)
+ECON 429 Environmental & Energy Policy (3)

 ECON 452 Econometrics (3)

 ECON 485 Seminar in Economics (3)

-INTERNSHIP (470/473):
+INTERNSHIP:

+Internship (470/473)

 All students must participate in an Internship Program for each BBA Major.
 The Internship Program provides students with an opportunity to demonstrate their capacity for leadership, teamwork, and business activity in the context of work experience.
-Internships are completed in the Junior or

-Senior year and while in residency at AUK.
-The student is limited to a maximum of 6 credit hours of internship.
-A maximum of 3 credit hours (taken in increments of 1, 2, or 3 credit hours) may be applied toward any one Major.
-If a student takes an additional 1-3 credit hours of internship, those credits may be counted towards a student's second Major, Minor, or as free electives.
+Internships are completed in the senior year and while in residency at AUK.
+Priority is given to graduating students.
+Students are limited to a maximum of 6 credit hours of internship.
+A maximum of 3 credit hours (taken in increments of 1, 2, or 3 credit hours) may be applied toward any one major.
+If a student takes an additional 1-3 credit hours of internship, those credits may be counted towards a student's second major, minor, or as free electives.
 For the duration of the semester, students are responsible for working 42 hours per semester for each credit hour.
 Students are to refer to the College's Internship Handbook for further details of the internship process, requirements, and method of assessment.

-FREE ELECTIVES (23 CREDIT HOURS):
+FREE ELECTIVES:

 Students must take sufficient electives to complete the 124 credit hour requirement for graduation.
-They are strongly advised to consult with their Academic Advisor when choosing these electives.
+Students are strongly advised to consult with their academic advisor when choosing these electives.

-BACHELOR OF BUSINESS ADMINISTRATION (ECON) 2012-2103 4-YEAR PLAN\
+BACHELOR OF BUSINESS ADMINISTRATION (ECON) 2014-15 4-YEAR PLAN